viur-framework/viur-docs/source/quickstart.rst

         return( rawfilter )

-Fifths step: Registering the module.
+Fifth step: Register the module.
 This enables the application.
-The module must be named inside the __init__.py in the modules-Folder.
+Simply list the module inside __init__.py in the 'modules' folder.

 ::